What should I do if I need an adjustment and its after hours, weekends or public holidays?

 Most health insurance funds will cover some costs for chiropractic treatment in their extras cover.
 HICAPS facilities are located at all clinics, so you can make a claim there and only pay the gap fee or remainder.

 What is the “cracking” adjustment I’ve seen Chiropractors do in videos?

 An adjustment is a high velocity, low amplitude thrust that is applied to joints within the body.
-This is done manually by chiropractors, to joints that are found to be stuck and not moving as well as they should.
-This thrust is an attempt to allow joints to become more movable.
+This is done manually by chiropractors using their hands

 How are Chiropractors regulated?